An automatic robust Bayesian approach to principal component regression: Introduction

 \textbf{Selection of significant PCs.} The selection of pertinent PCs to be included in our robust regression model is based on model selection and in line with the methods used in \cite{wang2012PCR} and \cite{tipton2017PCR}.
 Ours however differs in that we do not use the stochastic search variable selection (see \cite{George1993SSVS}), which is the common tool to discriminate among a large number of (typically correlated) regressors.
 We instead take advantage of the linear independence among PCs to quickly exclude the irrelevant ones, leading to the following two-step approach.
 We first evaluate the individual relevance of each PC through Bayes factors, after which the retained PCs are used to propose a sequence of nested models.
 The joint posterior of these models and their parameters is next computed.
 Observations for the dependent variable are predicted by accounting for model uncertainty through model averaging (see, for instance, \cite{raftery1997bayesian} and \cite{hoeting1999bayesian}).

-\textbf{Automatic and efficient implementation.} Our approach to attain whole robustness (assuming super heavy-tailed error distributions) prevents us from having access to full conditional distributions and, therefore, to using Gibbs sampler.
+\textbf{Automatic and efficient implementation.} Our approach to attain whole robustness (which consists in assuming super heavy-tailed error distributions) however prevents us from having access to full conditional distributions and, therefore, to using Gibbs sampler.
 For the robust PCA, we then propose a simplified computational scheme based on point estimates.
 The model posterior probabilities are however required in the linear regression stage of the statistical analysis, and so we turn to the reversible jump (RJ) algorithm to obtain estimates of these probabilities.
 The RJ sampler is a Markov chain Monte Carlo (MCMC) method introduced by \cite{green1995reversible} that allows to directly sample from the joint posterior of the models and their parameters.
 The efficiency of such samplers relies heavily on the design of the functions required for the implementation.
 We provide a detailed procedure to automatically implement an efficient RJ algorithm.

 \textbf{Prior specification.} It is often difficult, in PCR, to specify meaningful priors on the models and their parameters.
 For this reason, noninformative priors are commonly favoured.
 The simplest noninformative structure is arguably the improper Jeffreys priors on the parameters of all models, along with a uniform prior on the models.
-With such a prior structure, one might wonder whether the so-called Jeffreys-Lindley paradox (\cite{lindley1957paradox} and \cite{jeffreys1967prob}), representing inconsistent model selection results, may arise.
-We show that it is not the case.
+With such a prior structure, one might wonder whether the so-called Jeffreys-Lindley paradox \citep{lindley1957paradox, jeffreys1967prob}, representing inconsistent model selection results, may arise.
+We show that this is not the case and adopt that structure.